BACK

 • Skin, muscles, and ligaments are moved to the side.
 Your surgeon may use a surgical microscope to see inside your back.

-• Some bone is cut or shaved away to open the nerve root opening (foramen).
+• Some bone is cut or shaved away to widen the nerve root opening (foramen).
 Any disk fragments are removed.

 • Other bone may also be removed at the back of the vertebrae to make more room (laminotomy or laminectomy).